ChatScript/ChatScript/WIKI/ChatScript-Pattern-Redux.md

 Pattern matching information was introduced in the Beginner manual and expanded in the [Advanced User Manual](ChatScript-Advanced-User-Manual.md).
-Since pattern matching is of such importance, this concise manual lists everything about patterns in one place.
+Since pattern matching is of such importance, this concise manual lists everything about patterns in one place, including patterns not listed in the Advanced manual.

 NOTE<br>
 despite the extraordinary range of weird matching abilities,